littlehorse-enterprises/lh-user-tasks-bridge/README.md

 > Stop it with `docker compose down`

-If the command avobe ended successfully, then you should see 4 containers running:
+If the command above ended successfully, then you should see 4 containers running:

 - 1 for Keycloak
 - 1 for LittleHorse Standalone (LH Server and LH Dashboard)